kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 - 👩‍💻 My work turned 100% remote which for _me_ was a positive and a long-time goal that I want to maintain going forward.
 - 🌲 We spent a lot of time exploring locally, in Minneapolis.
 I think we visited at least a dozen new-to-us parks and outdoor areas around the metro.
 - 🚲 We discovered a renewed love of biking and we included the kids.
 This was amazing for our wellness and was a fun family activity in the evenings and during the day.
+- 🚙 We bought a used minivan and we bought it _in cash_ instead of financing it which was a major accomplishment.
+We had saved for over a year to achieve that!
+-

 ## 2020 Goals in Review